carlosp420/nymphalidae_diversification/MS.md

 opportunity, or other factors.

-In this study, we used a time calibrated genus-level phylogenetic hypothesis for Nymphalidae butterflies (taken from Wahlberg, et al. 2009) to investigate patterns of diversification.
+In this study, we used a time calibrated genus-level phylogenetic hypothesis for Nymphalidae butterflies [taken from @wahlberg2009] to investigate patterns of diversification.
 We applied MEDUSA (modelling evolutionary diversity using stepwise AIC, Alfaro et al. 2009; Harmon et al. 2011), a recently developed statistical method, to study the diversification pattern of Nymphalidae butterflies.